 delete any related SMETS1 Service Request; and

 raise an Incident.

+Additional S1SP Processing Values

+Where the S1SP processing requires the additional data items laid out in in Annex C, the S1SP shall use the values laid out in Annex C for the Service Reference Variants specified in Annex C.

 Annex A - Device Model Variations to Equivalent Steps Matrix (DMVES Matrix)